create3000/x_ite/docs/_posts/reference/script-node-authoring-interface.md

 }
 ```

 This sends a set_translation inputOnly field to the Transform node.
 An inputOnly field on a passed node can appear only on the left side of the assignment.
 An outputOnly fields or inputOutput field in the passed node can appear only on the right side, which reads the last value sent out.
-Fields in the passed node cannot be accessed, but inputOutput fields can either send an event to the »set_...« inputOnly field, or read the current value of the »..._changed« outputOnly fields.
+Fields in the passed node cannot be accessed, but inputOutput fields can either send an event to the `set_...` inputOnly field, or read the current value of the `..._changed` outputOnly fields.
 This follows the routing model of the rest of X3D.

 ### Sending OutputOnly Fields